pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

 p.show()
 ```

-But the real power comes when comparing different representations of the same data:
+But the real power comes when comparing different ways to show the same data:

 ```python
 mesh = pv.Wavelet()